Scarlet Finale! (Demo)

 “Hm?”
 Wish scratched her head.
 “I just told you though.
 I’m here to stop you from vandalizing the city!”

-One of the reasons she always stood out a lot and also a reason why Faith found her annoying sometimes was that once she’s set to do something, she sees it through, no matter what.
+One of the reasons she always stood out a lot and also a reason why Faith found her so troublesome was that once she’s set to do something, she sees it through, no matter what.
 It didn't matter what it was.
 It didn't matter what others thought.
-Everything would be enveloped in her pace and there was no escape after that.
+Everything would be enveloped in her pace, and there was no escape after that.

 “I’m not a criminal.
-And if you really want to help this city, why don’t you go after that organization that’s messing around all over the place?”
+And if you really want to help this city, why don’t you go after that organization that’s messing around with this place?”

 “You mean the Organization of Dope or something?
 Already took down two of their bases.
-I’ve only been here for less than a week but they are so annoying and persistent!!
-There is no end to them!!”
+I’ve only been here for less than a week, but they are so annoying and persistent!!
+There's no end to them!!”

 “You took their base down by yourself?!”